inside.ewu.edu

 Notes: May be cross-listed with CHST 320.
 May be repeated for credit when topics vary.

 A topical course designed to accommodate the interest of the general student and the department faculty.
-Topics vary from quarter to quarter and are listed in the quarterly Course Announcement.
+Topics vary from quarter to quarter.
 Recent offerings include Citizen and Law, and Pacific Rim.
 Analysis of contemporary problems may be under the guidance of one or more department members.

 POLI 370.
 MOCK TRIAL I. 5 Credits.